|life span|| |

 |breed group|| |

-Athletic, courageous, and possessing a strong sense of duty, dogo Argentinos are engaging dogs that represent the best mix of numerous other breeds.
-As strong hunting partners, they do well seeking out game.
-As pets, they have a deep affection for their families and aren't afraid to show it.
+Athletic, courageous, and possessing a strong sense of duty, Dogo Argentinos are engaging dogs that represent the best mix of numerous other breeds.
+As strong hunting partners, they do well seeking out game and love to spend the day romping around outside.
+As pets, they have a deep affection for their families—and aren't afraid to show it.

-While it's true dogo Argentinos are fierce hunters and strong protectors, they're also loyal to their owners and want to be close to them.
-When socialized well with children, dogos are playful and just lap up all the extra loving attention.
-For balance and harmony in the household, it's probably best that a dogo enters a family when children are older and able to handle his boisterous energy.
-They’ll have the ability to voice the same commands you do so the dog receives constant consistent messaging.
+While it's true Dogo Argentinos are born and bred hunters, they're also loyal to their owners and want to be close to them.
+When Dogo Argentino puppies are socialized well, they're playful pups and just lap up all the extra loving attention.
+For balance and harmony in the household, it's probably best that a Dogo enters a family when children are older and able to handle his boisterous energy.
+Bonus: Older kiddos will have the ability to voice the same commands you do so the dog receives constant consistent messaging.